TurboVega/agon512k/README.md

 TBD
 <br>
 <br>
-## empCMB% - Copy memory block
+## empCMBI% - Copy memory block by incrementing addresses
-This procedure copies a memory block from one location to another location.
-It handles when the source block and the destination block overlap, if they do.
+This procedure copies a memory block from one location to another location, while incrementing addresses.
+ It expects that
+either the source block or the destination block do not overlap, or the source address is greater than (or equal to) the destination address.
+If you know that the two blocks overlap, and the source address is less than the destination address, use the empCMBD% routine instead.

+The source address must equal the <i>lowest</i> address in the source memory block.
+The destination address must equal the <i>lowest</i> address in the destination memory block.
+When this routine completes, the addresses will each point <i>just past</i> the high end of each block.

 This procedure copies bytes, so the repeat count is a number of bytes.
 To copy N entities of size M, set the repeat count to <i>N*M</i>.